EurekaCommunity/ViewRow/README.md

   `titleTopMargin`
   `titleBottomMargin`

-If the value of the row's `title` property is nil or blank, the title portion of the view is hidden.
+If the value of the row's `title` property is nil or blank, the title portion of the row is hidden.

 ## To-Dos